spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Through the use of subdomains, the session ID will be a part of the hostname instead of the path.
 For instance, a session ID of `123456` forms a subdomain URL of `123456.domain.com`.
 This ensures that the session ID can be read from the hostname, preventing any path changes from confusing our reverse proxy server like `123456.domain.com/main.js`.

 ![subdomain forwarding](https://docs.google.com/drawings/d/e/2PACX-1vTcPVwBQa001D2GXjI30Xf0J5I9lTFS5_-i3wjumIieVXpWjwC6u8Qt_3zA6eDJufH00NCk3jyOUMGz/pub?w=1440&h=810)
-> With subdomains, the session ID is always read from the hostname, and it is never lost even if the path changes
+> With subdomains, the session ID is always read from the hostname regardless of any change in the path name

+1. Client requests the session through the URL `123456.domain.com`
+2. Our reverse proxy forwards the request to the appropriate container destination based on the session ID of `123456`
+3. Our containerized application responds with `index.html`
+4. Client requests to fetch `123456.domain.com/main.js`
+5. Our reverse proxy forwards the request appropriately by retrieving the session ID from the host name
+6. The container responds with the asset requested

-The trade-off with using subdomains is that it may potentially be confusing to users, since subdomains are generally used to create different sites using the same domain name.
+The trade-off with using subdomains it may be confusing in terms of user experience, since subdomains are generally used to create different sites based on different business needs.

 #### 6.3.1.4 URL Mapping to Designated Container
 With our URL generated, we can then map the URL to a designated container via its private IP address and port number.
 The flow of events are as follows:
-1. A container is created (with our application running)
-2. The URL is saved as a key in the hash table
+1. The URL is saved as a key in the hash table
-3. The container's IP address and ID are saved as an object.
+2. The container's IP address and ID are saved as an object.
 The object is then assigned as the corresponding property value.

 ```javascript
 sessions = {